0x2447196/raypeatarchive/documents/raypeat.com/breastcancer.md

+**Breast Cancer**
-A R T I C L E Breast Cancer It’s important to know the realities of cancer in the population, the death rate from cancer, and the effects of its aggressive diagnosis and treatment.
+It’s important to know the realities of cancer in the population, the death rate from cancer, and the effects of its aggressive diagnosis and treatment.
 Appreciating those, I think the need for a new attitude toward cancer can be seen.
 Official US data for the years 1990 to